Needle Pricking Pain In Stomach Nhs

 Multiple sclerosis (MS) is a condition that affects the brain and spinal cord.
 It is a chronic, often disabling disease that may cause a wide variety of symptoms.

-See also How To Sand And Paint Kitchen Cabinets
+See also How To Hone Kitchen Knives

 While the signs and symptoms of MS can be different for everyone, there are some that are more common than others.
 The most common early signs of MS include problems with vision, balance, and coordination.
 Other symptoms can include numbness and tingling sensations, muscle weakness, and fatigue.